This article will describe the elements of the Vertical Cross Section Chart that you see in Graphical PDF briefings.

-Image 6.
-Turbulence EDR scale and values in boxes.
+Image 7.
+Turbulence EDR scale and values in the boxes.

 Each box will have a temperature value shown.
 The temperature is written in degrees Celcius and is a negative value unless it is prefixed with a "+" symbol.

-Image 7.
-Temperatures written in degrees negative Celcius.
+Image 8.
+Temperatures are written in degrees negative Celcius.

 The highest terrain along your route of flight (+0.1 degree LAT/LON) is shown as a dark-green background in each block.

 Image 9.
 The terrain is shown in dark-green.